 A high percentage of bearing problems, including failures, are the result of improper handling procedures.
 The following information represents the results of our most common case studies.
 We hope you will find this information useful in the care and handling of precision ball bearings.

 The performance of miniature precision ball bearings is critically affected by minute particle contamination.
-Particles as small as 0.005mm, once inside a bearing, can cause raceway scratches, abrasion and can decrease performance, shortened life, and generate acoustic noise and vibration.
-Avoiding exposing the bearing to any environment where particles may be present is
+Avoiding exposing the bearing to any environment where particles may be present is highly recommended.

 Shields and seals are used to prevent contaminants from reaching the inside of the bearing.
 However, after assembly, there is still a small gap between the shield and the inner ring.
 This gap may permit particle entry.